Dragoslav D. Šiljak: Biography

-His published papers, however, caught the attention of U.S. academics, including G.J.
-Thaler, a lecturer at Santa Clara University who convinced the Dean of Engineering Robert Parden to extend an invitation to Šiljak.
-He arrived on the Mission Campus in 1964 to teach and conduct research.
-There he taught courses in Electrical Engineering and Applied Mathematics, and developed methods for the design of control systems.
+One of the papers caught the attention of G.J.
+Thaler, a professor at Santa Clara University, who convinced the Dean of Engineering to extend an invitation to Šiljak to join the faculty of the Engineering School.
+He arrived on the Mission Campus in 1964.
+There he taught courses in Electrical Engineering and Applied Mathematics.

 In 1967, Šiljak married Dragana (née Todorovic).
 They have two children, Ana and Matija, and five grandchildren.
+He died on November 16, 2025, at the age of 92.

 Research

-In 1964, Šiljak was awarded a multi-year grant from the National Aeronautics and Space Administration (NASA) to apply parameter space methods for the design of robust control systems to space structures.
-He collaborated with Sherman Selzer in the Astrionics Laboratory of NASA's George C. Marshall Space Flight Center to design the navigation and control systems for the Saturn V Large Booster that propelled the 1969 Apollo 11 lunar mission.
-He then began to develop his theory of stability and control of large-scale systems, based on graph-theoretic methods and vector Lyapunov Functions.
+Shortly after his arrival at Santa Clara, Šiljak was awarded a multi-year grant from the National Aeronautics and Space Administration (NASA) to develop multi-parameter space methods for the stability analysis and design of robust control systems to space structures.
+Some of the results of this research were published in his 1969 book, Nonlinear Systems: The Parameter Analysis and Design.
+With J.S.
+Karmarkar, he formulated the methods for computer aided design of control systems, using mathematical programming techniques for both linear and non-linear systems.
+At the Astrionics Laboratory of NASA's George C. Marshall Space Flight Center, Šiljak collaborated with Sherman Selzer to design the navigation and control systems for the Saturn V Rocket, which propelled astronauts to the moon in the 1969 Apollo 11 lunar mission.

+In the early 1970s, Šiljak considered large-scale dynamic systems composed of interconnected sub-systems with uncertain interconnections, based on graph-theoretic methods and vector Lyapunov Functions.
 He applied the theory to the decentralized control of the Large Space Telescope and Skylab built by NASA.

-In the early 1970s, Šiljak considered large-scale dynamic systems composed of interconnected sub-systems with uncertain interconnections.
 He defined the concept of "connective stability": a system is considered stable when it remains stable despite the disconnection and re-connection of subsystems during operation.
-He established the methods for determining the conditions for connective stability within the framework of comparison principle and vector Lyapunov functions.
+He established the methods for determining the conditions for connective stability within the mathematical framework of the comparison principle in differential inequalities and vector Lyapunov functions.
 He applied these methods to a wide variety of models, including large space structures, competitive equilibrium in multi-market systems, multi-species communities in population biology, and large scale power systems.